 Sit down lunch will be served.
 Places are limited and on a first come first served basis.

-The relationship between the sales and finance function and solutions to improve efficiency and performance of incentives, and accuracy of finances and payments
+The relationship between the sales and finance function and solutions to improve efficiency, performance of incentives, and accuracy of finances and payments.
+This session will explore the key areas in ensuring departmental unity between both functions and the ways in which both functions can work together towards organisational growth.

 Noel Paton, Regional Sales Manager, Xactly,